 Potential Cover Images

 An illustration is featured on the cover of each issue, the cost of which is borne by the journal.
 Authors are encouraged to submit high-quality photographs for possible use as a cover illustration.
 Photos must be submitted in color.
-Please provide a brief caption and include a credit for the photographer or artist.
+Necessary permissions should be cleared with all third parties.
+Please see here and visit http://www.oxfordjournals.org/access_purchase/permissions_guidelines.html for more information about obtaining rights.
+Please provide a brief caption and include a credit for the photographer or artist (please follow instructions from third parties on crediting if specific instructions are given when permissions are obtained).
 Instructions on how to submit a potential cover image will be sent to you with your decision letter.
 Please e-mail Systematic Biology Production if you have any queries.
 Final cover figures will be chosen on the basis of attractiveness and general interest in addition to being related to an article in that issue.

 Color figures should be submitted in CMYK color format.
 If you convert from RGB please look at your figure again because some colors display slightly differently in the two modes.
 The publisher has the right to refuse publication of any artwork of unacceptable quality.

 SB is happy to announce the launch of the Flexible Color Option, beginning for all articles published in the 2009 volume.
 All figures submitted to the journal in color will be published in color online at no cost (unless the author specifically requests that their figures be in black and white online).
 Authors may choose to also publish their figures in color in the print journal for £350/€525/$600 per figure; you will be asked to approve this cost in an e-mail after your article is accepted for publication.
 You will be issued an invoice at the time of print publication.